AmanJain2903/ScoreIt.AI/README.md

 **Feature Branches and Bugfix Branches**

 - `main` for production
-- `dev` for staging
+- `staging` for staging
-- New functionalities are always developed inside feature branches: `feature/<feature-name>` which are merged to dev.
+- New functionalities are always developed inside feature branches: `feature/<feature-name>` which are merged to staging.
-- Bugfixes are handled via `bugfix/<bug-description>` branches which are merged to dev.
+- Bugfixes are handled via `bugfix/<bug-description>` branches which are merged to staging.
-- Releases are handled via `release/<version>` branches which are merged to dev.
+- Releases are handled via `release/<version>` branches which are merged to staging.
-- Patches are handled via `patch/<version>` branches which are merged to dev.
+- Patches are handled via `patch/<version>` branches which are merged to staging.
-- No direct commits are made to `main` or `dev`.
+- No direct commits are made to `main` or `staging`.
-- Pull Requests (PRs) are created from `dev` branche to `main`.
+- Pull Requests (PRs) are created from `staging` branch to `main`.
-- GitHub Actions automatically runs Unit and Integration tests on PRs to `main` and `dev`.
+- GitHub Actions automatically runs Unit and Integration tests on PRs to `main` and `staging`.
 - Merges allowed only after all tests pass successfully.

 ✅ This workflow ensures isolated, clean, and traceable development!